What is the Florida No Fault Law? Definition and Who Pays

 As a Gainesville car accident lawyer, I’ve written this article to help you understand how the Florida No Fault law affects your car accident claim.
 The No Fault law is complicated, but this article will tell you everything you need to know about it.

 No-fault automobile insurance laws were enacted in the 1970s due to frustration with the process of recovering money after car accidents.
 The belief was that the inefficiencies of the insurance claims and legal system could be reduced with a no-fault system.
 It was believed that insurance premiums would be lowered.
-However, things haven’t turned out so well in reality.
+However, things haven’t turned out so that way in reality.
 Auto insurance premiums are actually significantly higher in no-fault states.

-There are a few reasons why the no-fault system has been a failure at achieving its stated purposes.
+There are a few reasons why the Florida no-fault system has been a failure at achieving its stated purposes.

 It limits driver’s responsibility for bad driving.
 Since PIP pays regardless of fault, the at-fault driver doesn’t bear all the costs of their bad driving.